Justin-Tan/Justin-Tan.github.io/_drafts/questions.md

 * I don't exactly regret the time I spent there, because I learned a lot there, about communication and how to do research, and it oriented me towards this very interesting research direction.
 * I know for a fact I'm very self-motivated to continue in this field and along this path, it's been about 3 years since I first started getting interested in machine learning.
 * I'm also acutely aware that I need to finish what I start if I get a second chance at things - because I'm not getting any younger, if nothing else.

+## Questions

+* Does your group work with the computer science department at Cambridge regarding these reconstruction algorithms?
+I know there's a new program at the Cambridge computer science department working on collaborations with the physical sciences.
+* Can you give details on what groups at Cambridge are doing in terms of developing reconstruction methods at neutrino detectors?

 # References